-Millennials have a great connection with the technological world.
-But, according to a Path to Better Health Study by CVS, this technology craze could be harmful to their health.
-In a generation that came of age during the rise of technology, millennials now have a more difficult time in social settings and meeting new people.
-Compared to individuals over the age of 65, millennials had a harder time finding places to meet new people and make connections.
+It’s no a secret that millennials are tech savvy.
+But, according to a study titled ‘A Path to Better Health’ by CVS, overreliance on technology is contributing to notable health issues.
+Compared to individuals over the age of 65, generally, millennials have had more difficulty with in-person interactions, finding times and places to meet new people, and making connections.
 Worse yet, nearly half of the millennials in the study said they no longer had any desire to be social.
-This is alarming because being isolated from others is a leading cause of mental health struggles and alcohol/substance abuse.
-So, how is this affecting how they take care of their overall health?
-CVS surveyed multiple individuals on the “six well-being dimensions”:
+This is alarming because being isolated from others is a leading cause of mental health struggles and substance abuse.
+So, how is technology affecting how they take care of their overall health?
+CVS ran a survey to determine the priorities of the generation, which led to the creation of the “six well-being dimensions.”

 - Character Strengths